-The Riparian Characteristics and Shade Response Study has not yet been designed, but will use GH(3] an unbiased stratified sampling framework to create regionally robust estimates of the effect that buffer width, and intensity of management within the buffer, has on shade under a range of stand conditions.
+The Riparian Characteristics and Shade Response Study has not yet been designed.
+The study will use an unbiased stratified sampling framework to create regionally robust estimates of the effect that buffer width, and intensity of management within the buffer, has on shade under a range of stand conditions.